samuelnalini/cli-chat-app/README.md

 It will prompt the user to pick a username and then join the chat.

-#### Changing the default IP and port

-By default, both the server and the client are set to run on `127.0.0.1 on port 8080` This is useful for LAN connections, but not so much for public use.
-If you'd like to specify the IP or port you can do so by running the following:

-`server 127.0.0.1 1234`
-`client 127.0.0.1 1234`

-*NOTE: If you specify the server IP or port you must do the same for the client, otherwise they won't be able to communicate.
-Also, if you want to specify either the port or the IP you MUST specify both, even if they are the same as the default.*

 ### CONSIDERATIONS:

-*NOTE: As of right now, messages are **NOT ENCRYPTED!** This means that this app is not secure and others may be able to read chat logs.
+*NOTE: As of right now, messages are **NOT ENCRYPTED!** This means that this app is **not secure** and others may be able to read chat logs.
 Do not use this for any real work.
 You have been warned.*

 *NOTE: This was designed to run on Linux machines!
 The socket code for other platforms are slightly different and will not work without modification!*